christopherromo/chit-chatty/README.md

 1. Clone the repository.

+2. Ensure Python is installed on your computer.

+3. Hook up OpenAI API key:
+   1. Create a .env file in the `chit-chatty/chitchatty/` directory.
+   2. On the first line, add "OPENAI_API_KEY=yourkeyhere", replacing the "yourkeyhere" with your key.

+4. Open a terminal in the `chit-chatty` directory.

-2. Create a virtual environment:
+5. Create a virtual environment:
    ```bash
    python -m venv venv
    source venv/bin/activate
    ```

-3. Install dependencies:
+6. Install dependencies:
    ```bash
    pip install -r requirements.txt
    ```

-4. Hook up OpenAI API key:

-   1. Create a .env file in the `chit-chatty/chitchatty/` directory.
-   2. On the first line, add "OPENAI_API_KEY=yourkeyhere", replacing the "yourkeyhere" with your key.

-5. Run migrations:
+7. Run migrations:
    ```bash
    python manage.py migrate
    ```

-6. Run the server:
+8. Run the server:
    ```bash
    python manage.py runserver
    ```

-7. Access the app at `http://127.0.0.1:8000`.
+9. Access the app at `http://127.0.0.1:8000`.

 ---